 European Breeders’ Fund Novices’ Handicap Hurdle Final

-Horses between the ages of four and seven can compete in the Grade 3 National Hunt hurdle race known as the European Breeders Fund Novices’ Handicap Hurdle Final in Great Britain.
+Horses between the ages of four and seven can compete in the Grade 3 National Hunt hurdle race known as the European Breeders Fund Novices’ Handicap Hurdle Final.

 There are nine hurdles to clear throughout the race, which is raced at Sandown Park over a distance of around 2 miles and 4 furlongs (2 miles, 3 furlongs, and 173 yards, or 3,980 metres).